 FDR turned to a group of planners after his super-Cabinet experiments failed to result in the kind of coordination he wanted.
-Shortly after the Federal Emergency Administration of Public Works was established in June of 1933, Harold Ickes, as the head of the new program, had created the National Planning Board to establish evaluation criteria and advise him on project selection.
-Its members included political scientist Charles E. Merriam, economist
+Shortly after the Federal Emergency Administration of Public Works was established in June of 1933,14 Harold Ickes, as the head of the new program, had created the National Planning Board to establish evaluation criteria and advise him on project selection.
+Its members included political scientist Charles E. Merriam, economist Wesley C. Mitchell (succeeded by George Yantes), and city planner Frederick A. Delano, who was the President's uncle.
+As Roosevelt became familiar with the board's work and as the board's members became increasingly aware of the lack of adequate information available for use in planning the development and application of the nation's resources, it was the conversion of the National Planning Board into the National Resources Board and Advisory Committee, an independent Cabinet committee, with E.O.
+6777 of June 30, 1934.
+When this new entity lost its statutory charter due to Supreme Court

-&lt;sup>11 See Ibid., pp. 54-66; Seligman and Cornwell, New Deal Mosaic: Roosevelt Confers with His National Emergency Council, 1933-1936, pp. xiv-xxix.
+11 See Ibid., pp. 54-66; Seligman and Cornwell, New Deal Mosaic: Roosevelt Confers with His National Emergency Council, 1933-1936, pp. xiv-xxix.

-&lt;sup>12 See Louis Brownlow.
-A Passion for Anonymity: The Autobiography of Louis Brownlow, Second Half.
-Chicago, University of Chicago Press, 1958, p.
+12 See Louis Brownlow, A Passion for Anonymity: The Autobiography of Louis Brownlow, Second Half (Chicago, IL: University of Chicago Press, 1958), p.
 321.

-&lt;sup>13 Seligman and Cornwell, New Deal Mosaic: Roosevelt Confers with His National Emergency Council, 1933-1936, p. xxvi.
+13 Seligman and Cornwell, New Deal Mosaic: Roosevelt Confers with His National Emergency Council, 1933-1936, p. xxvi.

-Wesley C. Mitchell (succeeded by George Yantes), and city planner Frederick A. Delano, who was the President's uncle.
-As Roosevelt became familiar with the Board's work and as the Board's members became increasingly aware of the lack of adequate information available for use in planning the development and application of the Nation's resources, it was agreed that a permanent, broadly based planning body was needed.
-The result was the conversion of the National Planning Board into the National Resources Board and Advisory Committee, an independent Cabinet committee, with E.O.
-6777 of June 30, 1934.
-When this new entity lost its statutory charter due to Supreme Court invalidation of the National Industrial Recovery Act, the planning body was reconstituted as the National Resources Committee with E.O.
+invalidation of the National Industrial Recovery Act,15 the planning body was reconstituted as the National Resources Committee (NRC) with E.O.
 7065 of June 7, 1935.
-Later, in 1939, when creating the Executive Office of the President, FDR abolished the National Resources Committee and transferred its functions to a newly established National Resources Planning Board.
-In June, Congress appropriated funds for the NRPB to carry out the functions of the NRC.
-Eventually, however, continued congressional unhappiness with the NRPB resulted in its abolition, with no successor, in June of 1943.
+Later, in 1939, when creating the Executive Office of the President, FDR abolished the NRC and transferred its functions to a newly established National Resources Planning Board (NRPB).16 In June, Congress appropriated funds for the NRPB to carry out the functions of the NRC.17 Eventually, however, continued congressional unhappiness with the NRPB resulted in its abolition, with no successor, in June of 1943.18

 The original members of the National Planning Board were suggested to Ickes by one of his consultants, Louis Brownlow, who was the director of the Public Administration Clearing House in Chicago.
-Brownlow became a frequent, informal participant in the Board's deliberations and meetings with Ickes.
-During the spring and summer of 1935, the planning group had progressed to having White House meetings with Roosevelt, who took a keen interest in Merriam's concept of planning and its relation to the Presidency.
-At FDR's request, Merriam, with Brownlow's assistance, prepared a memorandum on the subject.
-Subsequently reproduced in Brownlow's autobiography, this October, 1935 memorandum stressed the importance of management and administration for national planning of natural and human resources.
-Turning to the Presidency, Merriam called for greater development of the President's capabilities for management and administrative supervision of the government.
-He acknowledged that some steps-in personnel, budgeting, and planning-had been taken in this regard, but thought some analysis of the situation should be
+Brownlow became a frequent, informal participant in the board's deliberations and meetings with Ickes.
+During the spring and summer of 1935, the planning group had progressed to having White House meetings with Roosevelt, who took a keen interest in Merriam's concept of planning and its relation to the presidency.
+At FDR's request, Merriam, with Brownlow's assistance, prepared a memorandum on the subject.19 Subsequently reproduced in Brownlow's autobiography, this October 1935 memorandum stressed the importance of management and administration for national planning of natural and human resources.
+Turning to the presidency, Merriam called for greater development of the President's capabilities for management and administrative supervision of the government.
+He acknowledged that some steps - in personnel, budgeting, and planning - had been taken in this regard, but thought some analysis of the situation should be made, and called for "a study directed toward the institutional arrangements, general understandings and practices which would most effectively aid the Executive in the double task of management plus political leadership and direction."
+Merriam indicated that such a study of administrative management might be undertaken by the Public Administration Committee of the Social Science Research Council.
+Chaired by Brownlow, this committee, Merriam pointed out, was already engaged in an assessment of the administration of the Works Progress Administration, "and it might be persuaded to broaden the scope of its inquiry."20